Origin of Assam- An Introduction of The History of Great Ahom Kingdom

 It will be unfair to not to say something about Suhungmung.

-This is true that Sukaphaa was the fountainhead of the kingdom but when it is asked about the real expander of the powerful kingdom;
+This is true that Sukaphaa was the fountainhead of the kingdom.
+But when it asked about the real expander of the powerful kingdom;

-Originally before Ahom came to the Brahmaputra valley this land was known as Pragjoytishpur.
+Originally before Ahom came to the Brahmaputra valley this land known as Pragjoytishpur.

 Today’s Pragjoytishpur is Guwahati.